hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 For years (2014-2019), we have been using Wikidata to enrich NWBib with geo coordinates by matching those place strings to Wikidata items and pulling the geo coordinates from there.
 We chose a rather naive matching approach which resulted in poor or no matches for some resources.
 However, it was good enough to enable map-based filtering of results at nwbib.de.

 Besides the sub-optimal matching there were other drawbacks with this approach.
-Of course the well-known problem occured, which everybody encounters after some time when using strings instead of controlled values: you get lots of different strings for the same place because of different recording practices or typos.
+Of course the well-known problem occured, which everybody encounters after some time when using strings instead of controlled values: You get lots of different strings for the same place because of different recording practices or typos.
 As said, in 2017 NWBib included around 8,800 distinct spatial strings which roughly referred to only 4,500 different places.
-Taking a look at a [2017 list containing all the distinct place name strings found in NWBib including an occurence count](https://gist.github.com/acka47/ccd3715201442e8cb78c70cca9ebd1ab), for example you find five strings referring to Wiesdorf, a part of Leverkusen:
+Taking a look at a [2017 list containing all the distinct place name strings found in NWBib including an occurence count](https://gist.github.com/acka47/ccd3715201442e8cb78c70cca9ebd1ab), you find for example five strings referring to Wiesdorf, a part of Leverkusen:

 - "Wiesdorf"
 - "Wiesdorf &lt;Niederrhein&gt;"